School Leadership & School Board

 School Board Election Policy

-Click HERE for the 2024-2025 Election Memorandum and Nomination Form.
+Check back in November for the 2025-2026 Election Memorandum and Nomination Form.

 Step in Election Process Specified Timeline in Elections Procedures Calendar Date